 Quit your job to travel?
 That’s crazy!

 While talking to friends and family about my desire to do something else, I noticed I wasn’t the only one who was wondering, “is this it?”
 I wasn’t the only one who didn’t see the point of fighting your way through morning traffic to get to a job you dislike (at best) only to head back home through traffic again.
 A stop over at the grocery store, quick diner and a workout before going to bed after which the entire scene starts over again and again and again.
 Groundhog day much?

 “So what are you going to do?
 Quit your job to travel?
 That’s crazy!”, was a common response when I voiced my discontent with this way of living.
 Madness must have taken over me that morning in November when I barged in to my manager’s office.
 I was a 100 percent unprepared without a clue of what to say.
 And luckily for me I didn’t need to.
 “Oh, no. I already know what you are going to say,” said my manager.
 The rest dear friends, is history.

 This article was written by Lara Sosanwo, a Belgian a location independent marketer, yoga teacher and the creator of Get Moving Marketing.
 Follow her adventures on her blog and on Instagram.
-Club Elsewhere brings you compelling stories for and by the world.
-Contribute an article of your own by sending a message to the editor.
+Club Elsewhere publishes inspirational ideas on travel and life design.
+Contribute an article of your own and work with us here.